johnsosoka/site-johnsosoka-com/website/_posts/blog/2023-10-31-llm-app-patterns.md

 _An homage to the Single Responsibility Principle_

 LLMs are a new technology, and at the moment they are good at **tasks** not **jobs**.
 This means that we should be designing LLM applications where simple tasks are dispatched to the LLM.

+A Job might be "Verify the technical accuracy of this blog post." which really is a collection of tasks.
+Tasks might include researching the technical accuracy of a claim, or verifying that a code sample is correct.
+Tasks might require multiple tools to be used in conjunction with each other.

 I have found through different prompting & application flows that you can get _better quality results_ from LLMs by giving them more focused tasks.

 As this post is focusing on a blog editor application that leverages an LLM, I'll use that as an example.
 Instead of giving